mdasberg/grunt-ng-apimock/README.md

 {
   "expression": "your expression here (ie a regex without the leading and trailing '/' or a string)", "method": "the http method (ie GET)",
-  "responses": {
+  "isArray": "indicates if the response data is an array or object" "responses": {
     "some-meaningful-scenario-name": {
       "status": 200, // optional - defaults to 200